lens-biophotonics/SomaSegmenter/README.md

 ﻿# Tensorflow-based Neuron Soma Segmentation
 ## The Project
-This project allows neuronal soma segmentation in fluorescence microscopy imaging datasets with the use of a parametrized version of the U-Net segmentation model with additional features such as *residual links* and tile-based frame reconstruction.
+This tool allows neuronal soma segmentation in fluorescence microscopy imaging datasets with the use of a parametrized version of the U-Net segmentation model with additional features such as *residual links* and tile-based frame reconstruction.

 **keywords**: neuron segmentation, UNET, residual links, tiled inference, fluorescence imaging